 The parsnip has a long and distinguished history.
 It was a vegetable enjoyed by commoners and royalty alike.
 According to the Roman historian Pliny the Elder, the emperor Tiberius Caesar loved parsnips and imported loads of them from farmers who grew them along the Rhine river in northern Germany.
 He reportedly even accepted parsnips as part of the tribute (taxes) paid by the province.

 I have never eaten a parsnip pie or any other parsnip dessert, but I was forced to eat my share of fried parsnips.
 For that I am thankful.
-We learn to enjoy the foods that our parents and friends introduce us to.
+We learn to enjoy the foods that our parents and friends introduce to us.
 Some food writers say that parsnips are an acquired taste.
 This is true.
 However, all foods are acquired tastes.
 Hunger helps too.

 4 or 5 parsnips (each about 5 to 7 inches long)